Gender neutrality in languages with grammatical gender: Brazilian

 In practice, the proposal is to use E as a nominal ending for words that admit gender inflection (e.g., Ariel é muito esperte, "Ariel is very smart").
 However, there are other proposals other than with neologisms, and this myriad of concepts carry polyphony.
 The letter "x", such as in "todxs" was also used, including in Braille.

 The first-person possessive pronoun, in contrast to masculine 'meu' and feminine 'minha,' is 'minhe' in neutral form (e.g. Ariel é minhe namorade, "Ariel is my partner").
 For third-person personal pronouns (where the masculine is 'ele' and the feminine is 'ela'), the most recognized options are 'elu' and 'ile', among others, the usage depends on the user's preference.

 Brazilian Portuguese is strongly regionalized, so gender neutral language does vary from state to state.
 For example, the gender neutral language from the São Paulo community is different compared to gender neutral language from the Rio Branco.
 Also, due to Brazil's conservative society and reactionarism, gender neutral language is often seen as a political statement, and law proposals against its use, as well as sex education, are highly politicized within anti-gender movement.

-Brazilian sign language

-The at sign (@) in Brazilian Sign Language SignWriting is used to express gender neutrality.
+In Portuguese glossing for Brazilian Sign Language, the at sign (@) is used to express gender neutrality (e.g. OBRIGAD@).